 We manage this opportunity by offering equipment and services that supports our endusers during and following less desirable weather.
-For example, we have mobile field services and service offices in 20 cities.
+For example, we have mobile field services and service offices in 20 cities in the United States and offer field services throughout the globe.
 No additional management costs (\$0) incurred.